 Just how much money is lost?

 According to the FTC, from January 2018 through mid-2019, $16.6 million were reported lost.
 That staggering amount was lost from 3% of the 63K people who reported this type of call, with the median reported loss (per person) being $1,484.
+Not only are you losing money, but your identity could also be stolen too!

 Examples and Types of Social Security Scams